Goeppertia zebrina (aka Calathea zebrina)

 Have you tried growing this houseplant before?
 What was your experience?
 Let us know in the comments.
 And if you’re a new zebra calathea owner, feel free to show off your plant baby pics there too!

-If you still have houseplants on your mind, here are a few other articles that might be of interest:
+If you want to delve deeper into the world of prayer plants, here are a few other articles that might be of interest: